Get a short-term van insurance quote from our partner

 Am I eligible to get temporary van insurance?

-You don’t have to be the registered owner of the vehicle, you just have to have the owner’s permission to drive it.
+You don’t have to be the registered owner of the van in question, you just need the owner’s permission to drive it.

 Tempcover eligibility rules:

-- Must have been a permanent UK resident for the past 12 months
+- Have been a UK resident for the last 12 months

 - Have no criminal convictions

-Please note: This is a broad outline of the eligibility requirements but each insurer on Tempcover’s panel has its own eligibility criteria and so you should pay close attention to their Proposer’s Declaration.
+Please note: This is a broad outline of the eligibility requirements but each insurance provider on Tempcover’s panel has its own criteria, so make sure you read their Proposer’s Declaration.

-Tempcover works with a panel of insurers to make sure it can provide temporary insurance for as many drivers as possible.
-Because of this, full details of cover may differ depending on the insurer.
-Please double-check the policy wording before purchasing to confirm what is specifically covered in your policy.
+Tempcover works with a panel of providers to make sure it can provide temporary insurance for as many drivers as possible.
+Because of this, policies may vary depending on the insurance provider.
+Always double check the policy wording before you buy so you know exactly what’s included.

 Does my car or van insurance cover me for driving someone else’s vehicle?

-You’ll need to check your vehicle’s insurance policy to see if it offers cover for you to drive someone else’s van or car.
-If it does, it might only offer third-party cover.
-This means it will cover you for injuries to other people or damage to another vehicle.
-However, if the accident is your fault, you won’t be covered for damage to the vehicle you’re using or your own injuries, which could leave you out of pocket.
+You’ll need to check your insurance policy to see if you’re covered to drive someone else’s van or car.
+If you are, you may only have third-party cover.
+This means you’ll be covered if you injure other people or damage their vehicle or property, but if you cause an accident, you’ll be liable for any damage to your vehicle and your own injuries, which could leave you out of pocket.

 Temporary van insurance gives you fully comprehensive cover so you and the van’s owner can have peace of mind.